Indigenous Honor & Land Taxes for Foundations

 To learn more about Shuumi Land Tax for foundations, please check out the following:

-There are also two important Resource Guides on supporting the work of rematriation (the return of Indigenous lands to Indigenous hands) and Indigenous sovereignty:
+There are also three important Resource Guides on supporting the work of rematriation (the return of Indigenous lands to Indigenous hands) and Indigenous sovereignty:

 Please also see these related resources from allied organizations:

-No amount of money will undo the damage caused by colonization, land theft and attempted genocide; bring back the lost lives; or erase the centuries of suffering that Indigenous people have endured.
-Paying Indigenous Honor & Land Taxes is one step in a long-term process of healing and repair in which philanthropy can play an important role, in proportion to the resources and power that our sector directs.
+While no amount of money will undo the damage caused by colonization, land theft and attempted genocide; bring back the lost lives; or erase the centuries of suffering that Indigenous people have endured, paying Indigenous Honor & Land Taxes is one step in a long-term process of healing and repair.
+Philanthropy has an important role to play in this work.